tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 <li>???
 </ul>
 @divend

----

-# From ASIC Resistant to ASIC Friendly

 Sample side by side text inside div containers, with alternating alignment.
 [HTML tags](https://html.com/tags/) must be used for lists and formatting here.